 Never switch at the doorstep or on the phone

 The big six energy firms have ceased doorstep selling.
 But if you're approached, don't switch on the doorstep or listen to energy sales pitches.
-Use a comparison site to find the cheapest deal across the market.
-Switching cuts many people's costs by £200+ over the year, plus special links get up to £30 cashback or a crate of wine on top.
+Instead, use a comparison site to find the cheapest deal across the market.
+Switching can cut many people's costs by £100s, plus special links get up to £30 cashback or a crate of wine on top.
 See Cheap Gas & Electricity.